pre-commit/pre-commit-hooks/README.md

 This hook replaces double quoted strings with single quoted strings.

 #### `end-of-file-fixer`
 Makes sure files end in a newline and only a newline.
+Should be run _after_ `trailing-whitespace` in order to handle files that end with spaces.

 #### `file-contents-sorter`
 Sort the lines in specified files (defaults to alphabetical).